nextgis/docs_ngconnect/source/ngc_data_transfer.rst

 .. _connect_open_webmap:

-Open Web Map in browser
+Display in browser
 -----------------------------

-In the top menu of the NextGIS Connect plugin you'll find a "Create group" button.
+In the top menu of the NextGIS Connect plugin you'll find |button_openmap| "Display in browser" button.

+.. |button_openmap| image:: _static/button_openmap.png
+   :width: 6mm
+   :alt: magnifying glass

-Option is available if a Web Map (|resource_webmap| NGW Web Map) is selected in NextGIS Connect resource tree.
+Option is available if a Web Map (|resource_webmap| NGW Web Map), a layer or a style is selected in NextGIS Connect resource tree.
-The Web Map will be opened in a new tab of default browser.
+The preview will be opened in a new tab of default browser.

 .. figure:: _static/open_webmap_en.png
    :align: center